a-mitani/mastering-ethereum/platform/mailing.md

 When creating a new message from your mailing dashboard, you can choose the type of message.

+Messages are sent in your name, so that readers can respond to it to contact you.
+But you can configure the **reply-to** email and set a **bcc** email.

 #### Newsletter message

 Email notifications to subscribers will not sent immediately.
 All messages are sent at once, periodically (midnight PST).